opensearch-project/documentation-website/_dashboards/_reporting/reporting-cli.md

 ## Automatically run reports with a cron job

-You can create a report by setting up a cron job to run a report at a specified time.
+You can run reports automatically by setting up a cron job.
 OpenSearch Reporting CLI supports any cron job use case, such as setting a specified time of day.

 ### Prerequisites